 The most obvious tasks to jump at will be the ones clearly stated within the job description.
 Do them and do them well.
-But also, take time to analyse how the office is run and which areas your manager would like some extra help in.
+But also, take time to analyse how the office is run and which areas your manager needs some extra help in.
 When I was interning I wanted to go above and beyond what was expected of me and picked up on the tiniest, seemingly insignificant tasks but owed them as if they were the biggest responsibilities in the office.
 For example, every morning each team would receive a fruit bowl but by midday, nobody had touched any of it.
 The mornings would wiz by so fast and no one in the team had a spare minute to walk down to the kitchen to wash it – but I did!

 The fruit thing seems so silly and small but it made a difference.
-The more you pay attention, the more you’ll notice and the bigger the tasks will get.
-You’ll stand out as being proactive and a team player.
+The more you pay attention, the more you’ll spot gaps.

-I’ve heard of cases where perspective interns have mentioned in interviews that they’d rather be interviewing for a different position, hoping to be referred.
+I’ve heard of cases where prospective interns have mentioned in interviews that they’d rather be interviewing for a different position, hoping to be referred.
 Wise up because that almost never happens!
 Just imagine how off-putting that is for an employer.
 Instead, mention that you’re really excited to join the team, yet you’re very open to exploring the company and other roles once you have COMPLETED your internship.

 All smart professionals identify what they’re good at and play to their strengths, but when starting out in the industry, especially during the internship phase, it’s a good idea to take on roles that will challenge you to work on your weaknesses.
-You may have completed 6 internships at great companies, but still have lost a full-time paying job to another candidate that’s only done 2.
+You may have completed 6 fashion internships at great companies, but still have lost a full-time paying job to another candidate who has only done 2.
 Employers look at skills and even though you’ve gained ‘more hours of experience’, all six of your internships will only be counted as one because you did the same tasks over and over again.
 Wake up from your episode of ground-hog day and diversify your CV.
 Don’t be afraid to go into something that you’re not 100% convinced you’re the best at because you stand to learn so much more that way.